 Since 2007, My husband, our children, and I have called Hyattsville “home.”
-We have lived, played, worked, and gone to school in Hyattsville over the past fifteen years and feel very fortunate to have discovered the loving, welcoming community that is Hyattsville.
+I am a music teacher and school administrator for a private, independent high school in Washington, DC and my husband who was formerly active duty US Navy now is a reservist and federal employee.
+We have lived, played, worked, volunteered and gone to school in Hyattsville over the past eighteen years and feel very fortunate to have discovered the loving, welcoming community that is Hyattsville.
 Part of what makes Hyattsville a great place to live is the energy, kindness, and generosity of its people.
-As a candidate for council, I am trying to do my part in continuing that legacy for the future of Hyattsville.
+As a family, service to our country and community is important to us and as a councilmember, I am trying to do my part in continuing that legacy for the future of Hyattsville.

 I have been an educator for over a decade, and can bring my background of knowledge of education to the council.
 I have taught many of your children right here in Hyattsville and children from Prince George’s county.
 Teaching and performing music hasn’t just introduced me to my neighbors or given me a glimpse in how the county school system works; it has required me to practice patience, empathy, and problem-solving: all skills that are needed to cooperate with the 10 other people on the dais and connect with the people of ward 2.